 3. Compartment Syndrome

-Compartment syndrome may also cause extreme pain and discomfort after undergoing a c-section.
+Compartment syndrome may also cause extreme pain and discomfort after undergoing a C-section.
 This may occur due to swelling in your legs, which may hamper blood supply to the muscles, and cause numbness, stiffness, and pain in the legs.
-You are at risk of developing compartment syndrome if your doctor used some medicine to speed up your labour if you lost a lot of blood during delivery or if you suffer from low blood pressure.
+You are at risk of developing compartment syndrome if your doctor uses some medicine to speed up your labour if you lose a lot of blood during delivery or if you suffer from low blood pressure.
 If the condition gets severe, surgery may be required to relieve some pressure from the leg so that normal blood flow can be maintained.

 4. Deep Vein Thrombosis (DVT)

-If you do happen to experience leg pain after a c-section, you may want to use one of the following tips to treat or manage them.
+If you do happen to experience leg pain after a c-section, you may want to use one of the following tips to treat or manage it.

 What You Should Do If You Experience Leg Pain After C-Section